psmithccld/Essayons_Change_Website/replit.md

 An Express.js server provides a minimal API for contact forms, status endpoints, and static file serving.
 It uses `tsx` for development and `esbuild` for production bundling.
 Key routes include `/api/status`, `/app` (redirect to CMIS), and `*` (serves client SPA).
 Security middleware like Helmet and CORS are included.
 An admin CMS with session-based authentication is implemented for content management, including protected routes for CRUD operations on content and attachments.

 ### Database Architecture
 **Production**: Uses PostgreSQL with Drizzle ORM for persistent storage of admin users, content, and contact form submissions.
-The database packages (`drizzle-orm`, `@neondatabase/serverless`) are installed via the `javascript_database` integration in production environments.
+The database packages (`drizzle-orm`, `drizzle-zod`, `@neondatabase/serverless`) are installed as npm dependencies in `server/package.json`, making them available in all environments including Render deployments.

-**Development**: The Replit development environment uses in-memory storage (`MemStorage`) as a fallback when database packages are not available.
-This is intentional - production deployments automatically switch to PostgreSQL when `DATABASE_URL` is configured.
+**Development**: The Replit development environment can use either PostgreSQL (when `DATABASE_URL` is configured via the `javascript_database` integration) or in-memory storage (`MemStorage`) as a fallback.
+Production deployments on Render use PostgreSQL when `DATABASE_URL` is configured.

 **Storage Selection**: The application automatically detects the environment:
 - When `DATABASE_URL` is available AND database packages are installed → uses `DatabaseStorage` (PostgreSQL)